 Public service announcements (PSAs) are brief messages - 10 to 30 seconds - of community interest.
 Television and radio stations donate airtime for these announcements based on the public service value and quality.
-Contact your local TV and radio stations to find out who oversees guidelines are for submitting an event.
+Contact your local TV and radio stations to find out who oversees PSAs, and reach out to find out what their guidelines are for submitting an event.